- 632 West 6th Avenue

 24. What are the eligibility requirements?

-• Be physically located within the Municipality of Anchorage.
+• Be physically located within the Municipality of Anchorage or provide it with potentially significant economic benefit.

-• Comply with the Investee Certification for Use of Proceeds
+• Comply with all aspects of the Investee Certification for Use of Proceeds

 • Not be delinquent in paying any nonprotested local, state or federal US taxes